Cherry Limeade

 What The Bars Mean

 The OG Kush / Fire OG line is the structural backbone—the reason the Trop Cherry side is short, stout, and able to pull recessive purple expression out of what is fundamentally an OGK-Cookies background.
-The Gelato / Sherbert line gives the PLCG its resin density and exotic nose.
-Tangie contributes the volatile citrus esters.
-Durban Poison (via GSC) contributes the Sativa vigor and trichome production.
-Zkittlez (via the Runtz lineage in PLCG) layers the fruit candy sweetness underneath everything.
+The Cookies / Sunset Sherbet line appears on both sides of the cross—GSC in the Trop Cherry mother, Sunset Sherbet and GSC in the PLCG father—providing the doughy sweetness and resin foundation.
+Super Lemon Haze is the secret weapon in the PLCG: it contributes Haze vigor, the sharp lemon character, and the stretch that defines the father’s tall, lanky growth habit.
+Tangie contributes the volatile citrus esters that give the cross its “limeade” identity.
+Durban Poison (via GSC) contributes Sativa vigor and trichome production.

 Ancestral Architecture